mrocklin/blog/_posts/work/2019-06-23-avoid-indirection.md

 code than is original development.
 Because of this, I often encourage developers to avoid abstraction, and "please inline this function definition".

-Indirection of function definitions makes it more challenging for new readers to get a clear picture of what's going on quickly, without understanding the full mental model of the original author.
-This mental model may be quite clever, but we can't require new readers to understand it every time they touch code, specifically in community projects with hundreds of contributors.

 But functions are still a good idea
 -----------------------------------